Metropolitan Opera House (Philadelphia): Decline

-In 1954 the building was purchased by the Rev. Theo Jones who then had a large congregation.
-During this time the Philadelphia Orchestra chose the superior acoustics of the Met for several of its recordings.
-After 1988 however church membership decreased and the building began to deteriorate.
-The building would eventually be declared imminently dangerous by city building authorities but was saved from demolition in 1996 when it was purchased by the Reverend Mark Hatcher for his Holy Ghost Headquarters Revival Center.
-Between 1997 and 2013 the church spent approximately $5M USD to stabilize the building.
+In 1954, the building was purchased by Rev. Theo Jones who had a large congregation.
+In the next decades, the Philadelphia Orchestra recorded in the Met for its acoustics.
+After 1988, church membership decreased.
+The building began to deteriorate, and was eventually declared imminently dangerous by city building authorities.
+It was saved from demolition in 1996 when it was purchased by Mark Hatcher for his Holy Ghost Headquarters Revival Center.
+Between 1997 and 2013, the church spent about $5 million to stabilize the building.

-In October 2012, Holy Ghost Headquarters Church and developer Eric Blumenfeld entered into a development partnership with Blumenfeld eventually purchasing the building for $1.
-Some interior demolition work began in September 2013 but was halted because the developer had not obtained necessary permits.
-In February 2015, the church filed a lawsuit against the developer over the lack of progress on the building, alleging that Blumenfeld misled the congregation regarding his finances and "...never restored the Met as promised.
+In October 2012, Holy Ghost Headquarters Church signed a development contract with developer Eric Blumenfeld, who eventually bought the building for $1.
+Blumenfeld began some interior demolition work in September 2013 but was halted because he lacked permits.
+In February 2015, the church sued Blumenfeld over the lack of progress on the building, alleging that the developer misled the church about his finances and "never restored the Met as promised.
 Rather he gutted the auditorium the church had worked so hard to renovate, effectively displacing the church and left the unfinished project in shambles."

 Redevelopment

-In May 2017, Blumenfeld and Holy Ghost Church had reached a joint ownership agreement.
-At the same time, Live Nation signed a lease as a concert promoter and tenant for the building and they and the owners announced a $45-million renovation to bring the theatre back as a mixed use concert venue.
+In May 2017, Blumenfeld and Holy Ghost Church reached a joint ownership agreement.
+At the same time, Live Nation signed a lease as a concert promoter and tenant for the building and they and the owners announced a $45-million renovation to bring the theatre back as a mixed-use concert venue.
 It will also continue as the home of the Holy Ghost Church.
-With restoration work led by Atkin Olshin Schade Architects and Domus as the general contractor, the completely renovated Met Philadelphia reopened to the public on December 3, 2018 with a Bob Dylan concert.
+With restoration work led by Atkin Olshin Schade Architects and Domus as the general contractor, the renovated Met Philadelphia reopened to the public on December 3, 2018, with a Bob Dylan concert.
 One year later Sirius XM radio hosted at the Met the smallest Phish performance in two decades on December 3, 2019.